 If you are going to buy anything, be sure to buy a tripod for your smartphone.
 Tripods help take clearer photos since it eliminates any additional shaking that might be present when you are holding your phone.
 Tripods are also crucial for night photography because they allow you to take photos with a long shutter speed.
 A prolonged shutter speed simply means that the lens on your camera can stay open for longer, which will allow more light into the lens.

 Another thing you may be interested in is purchasing a remote control for taking photos on your smartphone.
 Surprisingly, using a remote will produce better images.
-The reason for this is because when you press the shutter with your finger, you are still moving the phone a bit, even if it is the slightest amount.
+The reason for this is that when you press the shutter with your finger, you are still moving the phone a bit, even if it is the slightest amount.
 That small amount of camera shake can blur your photos.
 Having a remote with a tripod will guarantee a clear shot.

 Which Settings and Camera Modes Should You be on?